 - The Commission will notify you that it has received a complaint and give you a copy of the complaint.
 The Commission wants to hear your views on the matter and wants to make sure you have a fair opportunity to respond and resolve the complaint. - If the Commission asks you to provide information or documents, you will also be asked to provide this within a specific timeframe.
-If you do not provide the information in the timeframe or you do not respond at all, the law says that in some circumstances the President of the Commission can compel you to provide the information. - It is the Commission's usual practice, to give the complainant a copy of information and documents that you provide to the Commission.
-This can help the complainant understand how you see things.

-Where appropriate, the Commission will invite you to participate in conciliation.
+If you do not provide the information in the timeframe or you do not respond at all, the President of the Commission has power under the law to compel you to provide the information.
+The law also says that the President can compel people and organisations to attend conciliation. - It is the Commission's usual practice, to give the complainant a copy of information and documents that you provide to the Commission.
+This can help the complainant understand how you see things. - Where appropriate, the Commission will invite you to participate in conciliation